AlbusNotThuan/jobs_agent_streamlit/chatbot_class/multi_agent/career_advisor_agent/agent_recommender/system_instruction.md

    - Only request additional input if analysis is truly impossible
    - Focus on practical guidance over perfect information

-5. **MANDATORY: When you want to send the final result, use the response_to_agent tool**
+5. **MANDATORY: Send final response using response_to_agent tool**
-  - **IMPORTANT**: Only use the `response_to_agent` tool when you want to send the final result (status is "completed", "failed", or "input_required").
+  - **CRITICAL**: You MUST ALWAYS call the `response_to_agent` tool when ready to provide the final answer.
-  - Do NOT use the tool for every response, only for the final output.
-  - Never respond with text only for the final result - always call the tool in that case.
+  - **NO EXCEPTIONS**: Never respond with text only—always call the tool first.
+  - Only call the tool when you have completed analysis and determined the final state ("completed", "failed", or "input_required").
+  - **NEW FORMAT**: The tool requires `final_response` parameter—pass your complete JSON response as the parameter.
-  - Include complete unified format JSON in `final_response` parameter when using the tool.
+  - Usage: `response_to_agent(final_response="your complete JSON response here")`
+  - After calling the tool, processing is complete.
+Do NOT provide additional text response.
-  - The system expects this tool to be called for final output - failure to use it causes fallback processing.
+  - The system will capture your tool parameter as the final result.
+  - Do NOT use the tool for intermediate steps or partial results—only for the final output.

 ## Key Principles
 - **Intelligence over Information**: Use smart reasoning with minimal data